pockethost/pockethost/frontends/lander/content/docs/overview/introduction.md

 PocketHost is a cloud hosting platform for PocketBase.
 You can use it to instantly provision a PocketBase backend for your latest project.
 Features include:

-- Create unlimited PocketBase projects, each with a custom subdomain
+- Create unlimited PocketBase projects, each with a custom subdomain or custom vanity domain
 - Each instance runs on a subdomain of `pockethost.io`
 - Access your PocketBase instance using the PocketBase JavaScript SDK as easily as `new PocketBase('https://my-project.pockethost.io')`
 - Run your instance in an ultra-beefy shared environment